Lymah123/100-days-of-code/daily-journal.md

 - recurring expense automation
 - receipt image upload and storage
 - multiple currency support
 - Export functionality to CSV/PDF/Excel spreadsheet

+  Day 67: 30/01/25

+  Today, I stuck on troubleshooting on some the recently added features.